Climategate and the Corruption of Climate Science

 The emails and other documents can be accessed at eastangliaemails.com and climate-gate.org (in the quotations below, minor typos have been corrected).
-They reveal serious scientific misconduct by the ‘Hockey Team’ – as some of the scientists involved once labelled themselves.
+[NB: These two websites are no longer active.
+All the Climategate documents are available at Wikileaks.
+Or search for broken links at: Archive.org] They reveal serious scientific misconduct by the ‘Hockey Team’ – as some of the scientists involved once labelled themselves.
 Team members developed a paranoid, siege mentality, and came to view anybody who questioned, criticized or wanted to check their work as an enemy – a ‘contrarian’ or ‘denialist’.
 They perverted the peer-review system to facilitate publication of their own articles while frustrating the publication of alternative views.
 To reinforce their message of catastrophic global warming, they were prepared to manipulate and massage data in highly dubious ways.
 Although replication of research results is a key part of the scientific method, they sought to avoid granting legitimate requests for their data and computer code, including requests filed under the Freedom of Information Act (FOIA), and were willing to destroy data and correspondence.

 The leak at CRU is apparently related to its repeated denials of FOIA requests.
 The most recent of the released emails is dated 12 November 2009 – the day before CRU decided to reject an appeal by Steve McIntyre against the dismissal of an FOIA request.
 McIntyre received a rejection letter from CRU on 18 November, the day after the file containing the leaked emails was released.
 The name of the file containing all the documents was FOIA2009.zip.
 One possible scenario is that this file was created by an official at the University of East Anglia in case it was forced to release correspondence and documents under the Freedom of Information Act, and that someone at the university, or possibly an outsider, then came across it and decided to make it public (wattsupwiththat.com).